pyinfra-dev/pyinfra/docs/api/ssh.md

 ##### function: connect_all

 Connect to all the configured servers in parallel.
+Reads/writes state.inventory.

 ```py
 connect_all()